Hiking in Cinque Terre – Monterosso to Vernazza

-The trails of Cinque Terre we were about to walk were built long ago as transportation routes between farms, villages, and churches.
+Originally the trails of Cinque Terre were built long ago as transportation routes between farms, villages, and churches.

 The region is a little off the beaten track of the usual Italian hot spots, but tourists are flocking here, Cinque Terre is growing in popularity every year.

-As we approached, our train passed through the local stations of Riomaggiore , and Vernazza on it’s way to Monterroso al Mare .
+On the approach, our train passed through the local stations of Riomaggiore, and Vernazza on the way to Monterroso al Mare.